 Vanlife road trip in the most spectacular scenery on Earth.
 The ocean view lounge, the volcano view bedroom and the geothermal river in the backyard are parts of the standard equipment.
-And the best GPS, our Icelandic guide who navigates you through the wonders of the island is a real gift.
+And the best GPS, our tour guide Klaudia with impressive local knowledge navigates you through the wonders of the island.

 8 days / 7 nights*

-5 nights in fully equipped 2 person vans, 2 nights in capsule hotel in Akureyri
+6 nights in fully equipped 2 person campervans, 1 night in Reykjavík in a 4* downtown hotel

-6 day rental of fully equipped 2 person Nissan NV200 van with heating and water, complete camping equipment, Skorri the best Icelandic tour guide.
+7 day rental of fully equipped 2 person campervan with heating and complete camping equipment

 *The duration of the trip lasts from meeting at Reykjavík - Keflavik Intl.
 Airport (KEF) until the flight home from the same airport.